 Interdisciplinary involvement is common among the SNSF funded projects, 41 % of the respondents note that the involvement of academicians from other disciplines was quite central to their specific project (see Figure 10), in total 78 % of the projects were carried out with the collaboration of researchers from other disciplines.
 Transdisciplinary involvement has been measured under different categories which indicate the inclusion of the different types of societal actors and groups in the research process.
-Although not as central as the interdisciplinary involvement different types of transdisciplinary engagement constitute a noteworthy part of the research projects.
+Although not as central as the interdisciplinary involvement, different types of transdisciplinary engagement constitute a noteworthy part of the research projects.
 Transdisciplinary involvement types yield somewhat similar distributions among the projects of the survey respondents.